 Recoverable Damages

-Depending on your job and injury situation, you can seek compensation to cover various damages, including:
+Depending on your job and the circumstances surrounding the incident, you can seek financial compensation to cover various damages, including:

-- Medical care costs: All past and future costs, including doctor’s visits, surgical procedures, medication, diagnostic testing, and physical therapy
+- Medical care costs: All past and future costs, including doctor visits, surgical procedures, medication, diagnostic testing, and physical therapy.

-- Lost wages: Wages you would have earned during your injury period and recovery process that prevented you from working
+- Lost wages: Wages you would have earned during the recovery process that prevented you from working.

-- Pain and suffering: The mental, emotional, and physical toll of the accident and your resulting injuries
+- Pain and suffering: The accident’s mental, emotional, and physical toll.

-Any injuries that require medical treatment or make maritime workers miss work could be the basis of a claim.
-As noted earlier, workers’ compensation policies do not cover maritime workers.
-However, several other federal laws do.
+Any job-related condition that requires medical treatment or causes a maritime employee to miss work could be the basis of a maritime injury claim.
+As noted earlier, workers’ compensation insurance policies do not protect maritime workers.
+However, several federal laws do.

-When our New Iberia maritime injury lawyer reviews your potential claim, they will determine if you can file it under any of the legal options listed below:
+When our New Iberia personal injury lawyer reviews your potential claim, they will determine if you can file it under any of the legal options listed below:

 The Jones Act